-For the DPPH assay, ethanolic extracts also show a higher antioxidant capacity.
-Specifically, ethanolic extracts from Artemisia annua and Jatropha curcas showed significant antioxidant activity.
-The antioxidant capacity of the different extracts is dose-dependent.
+In the DPPH assay, the ethanolic extracts also presented a relatively high antioxidant capacity.
+Specifically, ethanolic extracts from Artemisia annua and Jatropha curcas presented significant antioxidant activity.
+The antioxidant capacity of the different extracts was dose dependent.

-5. Cytotoxicity of plant extracts
+5. Cytotoxicity of the plant extracts

 Table 3: Cytotoxic Concentrations (CC50) of Different Plant Extracts